FFmpeg/FFV1/ffv1.md

 ### sar_num

 `sar_num` specifies the `Sample` aspect ratio numerator.

 Inferred to be 0 if not present.

 A value of 0 means that aspect ratio is unknown.

 Encoders MUST write 0 if `Sample` aspect ratio is unknown.

 If `sar_den` is 0, decoders SHOULD ignore the encoded value and consider that `sar_num` is 0.

 ### sar_den

 `sar_den` specifies the `Sample` aspect ratio denominator.

 Inferred to be 0 if not present.

 A value of 0 means that aspect ratio is unknown.

 Encoders MUST write 0 if `Sample` aspect ratio is unknown.

 If `sar_num` is 0, decoders SHOULD ignore the encoded value and consider that `sar_den` is 0.

 ### reset_contexts{V4}

-`reset_contexts` indicates if slice contexts must be reset.  {V4}
+`reset_contexts` indicates if slice contexts must be reset.{V4}
 Inferred to be 0 if not present.{V4}

 ### slice_coding_mode{V4}

-`slice_coding_mode` indicates the slice coding mode.  {V4}
+`slice_coding_mode` indicates the slice coding mode.{V4}
 Inferred to be 0 if not present.{V4}

 |value  | slice coding mode            |{V4}